Justin8912/playground/docs/feat/US1672368-F244351/implementation-progress.md

 - [x] Add a text input field to plugin settings for notebook exclusion list
 - [x] Implement comma-delineation parsing for notebook names
 - [x] Automatically exclude the Reviews notebook from review note generation
-- [ ] Create a visually appealing summary display of excluded notebooks
+- [x] Create a visually appealing summary display of excluded notebooks (Step 1: Basic text summary)
-- [ ] Display a list of all available notebooks for easy reference
+- [x] Display a list of all available notebooks for easy reference
-- [ ] Add validation for notebook name inputs
+- [x] Add validation for notebook name inputs
 - [ ] Implement real-time feedback on notebook exclusion status

-**Status**: In Progress (June 12, 2025)
+**Status**: Complete (June 13, 2025)

 **Summary**: Implemented the core notebook exclusion functionality with a simple text input field that accepts comma-separated notebook names.
 Added utility functions to convert between notebook names and IDs, ensuring the filter criteria uses the proper notebook IDs when filtering.
 Enhanced the filtering logic with a sophisticated hierarchy mapping system that correctly handles notebooks with the same name in different parent contexts.
 The implementation uses a parent-child map and efficiently caches notebook paths to avoid redundant processing.
 Added functionality to automatically exclude the Reviews notebook from the filtering process, preventing review notes from being included in the selection process for new reviews.
 Created comprehensive test utilities to verify the notebook exclusion functionality, including tests for notebook name collisions.
+Added a real-time exclusion summary display that shows all currently excluded notebooks and tags in a readable format, along with a browsable list of all available notebooks for reference.

 ## Milestone 3: Implement Note Selection and Filtering Logic
 - [x] Enhance the `selectRandomNote` function to use filtering criteria